litepresence/Honest-MPA-Price-Feeds/README.md

 you should be on a linux box with latest python version installed (3.7 or better)

-you will need to pip install the following dependencies manually:
+you will need to pip3 install the following dependencies manually:

 - requests
 - cfscrape